d-kanai/simple-lead-time-action/README.md

 ## :four_leaf_clover: Motivation

-we would like to know how long take time until release our commited code.
+How long take time until release our commited code?

 it's like lead-time in one of Four keys

 ## :four_leaf_clover: Definition of lead-time

-- we have "release" branch
+- you have "release" branch
-- we have "devlelop" branch
+- you have "devlelop" branch
-- we merge "develop" => "release" branch by PR when we deploy to production as usual
+- you merge "develop" => "release" branch by PR when we deploy to production as usual

 so that
 <br/>